xiix0/scam/README.md

-You will triumph over your enemy.
+Your business will assume vast proportions.